JustinRaver/Learning-C/README.md

 These resources will include:

-* The C Programming language Second Edition (K & R)
+* The C Programming Language Second Edition (K & R)
 * C Programming A Modern Approach Second Edition (K.N.King)
 * Expert C Programming Deep C Secrets (Peter Van Der Linden)

-Each one of these resources will be split into directorys based on chapters then exercises, a README Documenting the things learnedd through each chapter and finally any side programs I may have written while reading that chapter.
+Each one of these resources will be split into directories based on chapters ,then exercises, a README Documenting the things learnedd through each chapter, and finally any side programs I may have written while reading that chapter.

 My hope is this will not only be a resource to me now and in the future, but